haberdashPI/vscode-master-key/notes.md

             - [X] remove replay unit tests (they are become integration tests)
             - [X] move the missing do unit tests to integration
         - [ ] integration tests take a long time to run;
-            - [ ] ideally we reduce or combine some of the tests
+            - [X] ideally we reduce or combine some of the tests
-            - [ ] maybe run a separate set in a nightly test
+            - [ ] ~~maybe run a separate set in a nightly test~~
         - [ ] run the tests in CI
             - [X] get unit tests working for `mise build --web` again
             - [X] make sure `mise build --web` is run for `mise package`
             - [ ] improve flakey tests (or skip some???)

 Follow-up:
+- [ ] reimplement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
 - [ ] make some features more discoverable
     - create "tour" section for vscode's start window
     - add a button to edit a binding from the activate binding menu